cogini/elixir-deploy-template/README.md

 The `inventory/group_vars/build-servers/vars.yml` file specifies the build settings.

-It specifies the project's git repo, which will be checked out on the build server:
+It specifies the project's git repo, which the Ansible playbook will check out on the build server:

 ```yaml
 # App git repo